Selling Your Home During a Divorce? Here Are Your Options

 Option 2: Using a 1.5% realtor

-Even though you are paying less in Realtor commissions, you shouldn’t expect lower quality service from a flat-fee Realtor.
+Even though you are paying less in Realtor commissions, you shouldn’t expect lower quality service from a low commission real estate agent.
 In fact, many of our Realtors used to work at traditional firms such as Keller Williams, Remax, and Century 21.
 With Felix Homes, your dedicated agent will be by your side throughout the entire process.
 Like the traditional model, your Felix agent will determine a list price for your home by analyzing recent sales in the neighborhood, schedule professional listing photos, upload your listing to the MLS, negotiate the terms of the sale, and walk you through the closing process.
 In fact, at Felix, our goal is to go above and beyond what a traditional Realtor would provide which is why we include drone photography and promote your home on social media platforms such as Facebook and Instagram to get your listing in front of the estimated 52% of first-time homebuyers.

 Option 3: Selling to an iBuyer or real estate investor